Daphne-Tang/Assessing-Vulnerable-Groups-to-COVID-19-in-Maryland/README.md

 [Maryland Confirmed COVID-19 Deaths By Age]

-The graph demonstrates that confirmed deaths are higher for older individuals and that the gap has increased throughout the course of the pandemic.
+Throughout the coures of the pandemic, the graph demonstrates that confirmed deaths are higher for older individuals.
+The gap has widened over time

 [Maryland Confirmed COVID-19 Deaths By Race]